Access Intelligence Trust Centre

 8. Staff Access and Responsibilities

-Access Intelligence carefully select and recruit personnel to ensure the highest possible standards of professionalism and to screen (see ISDL55) any potential security risks before they could impact the business.
+Access Intelligence carefully selects and recruits personnel to ensure the highest possible standards of professionalism and to screen (see ISDL55) any potential security risks before they could impact the business.
 Personnel are subject to vetting and, where applicable, police security checks.
-All staff are required to sign formal non-disclosure agreements as part of their on-boarding process alongside their contractual terms of employment.
+All staff are required to sign formal non-disclosure agreements as part of their onboarding process alongside their contractual terms of employment.

 Access Intelligence takes training and awareness regarding information security and data protection seriously.
 Staff are trained (see ISDL02) during their induction process on a variety of information security topics with a separate breakout session addressing GDPR compliance.
 Access Intelligence also undertakes role-specific training to cover relevant threats that may be encountered by various positions throughout the organisation, as well as running annual refresher training courses and ad-hoc sessions to address situations that have arisen and require the business’s action.

 Access Intelligence employs a principle of minimum access, such that staff are only afforded access to the data necessary and the tools required to complete the tasks required of their role (see ISDL07).
 If this needs to be changed, management approval is requested to decide whether a different level of access should be granted and on what basis.
 Access Intelligence undertakes regular reviews of the access granted to all users to determine whether it is in line with their current role, as well as reviewing access and activity logs.